jessi-bit/Ombra/ideas-and-links.md

 ## Ideas and links

-We are trying to follow the simplicity expressed in https://norvig.com/lispy.html

 ### Old idea

+We tried to follow the simplicity expressed in https://norvig.com/lispy.html, then we got inspired by the lambda calculus.

 (This is not what we did in the end, I'll leave it here for a possible future extension)